Auto-generated UIs

 List of all available components.

+The beauty of getOperate App editor is the integrations of scripts & workflows to components.
 On the bottom of the app editor, you can find the Runnable editor.
 It allows you to create, edit or manage the scripts or flows linked to components (Runnables), and background runnables.
+From a component, click onCreate an inline script

 or Select a script or flow